huggingface/blog/ethics-soc-6.md

 * [Policy Questions Blog 1: AI Data Transparency Remarks for NAIAC Panel](https://huggingface.co/blog/yjernite/naiac-data-transparency)
 * [📚 Training Data Transparency in AI: Tools, Trends, and Policy Recommendations 🗳️](https://huggingface.co/blog/yjernite/data-transparency)

+We dive deeper into these different aspects below.

 ## Data Quality for Improving Model Performance

 Investing in data quality is crucial for enhancing the performance of AI systems.
 Numerous studies have demonstrated that [better data quality directly correlates with improved model outcomes](https://aclanthology.org/2022.acl-long.577/#:~:text=Deduplication%20allows%20us%20to%20train,the%20same%20or%20better%20accuracy), as most recently seen in the [Yi 1.5 model release](https://x.com/Dorialexander/status/1789709739695202645).
 Achieving high data quality involves meticulous data cleaning and preprocessing to remove noise, correct inaccuracies, fill in missing values, and standardize formats.
 Incorporating diverse, multi-source data prevents overfitting and exposes models to a wide range of real-world scenarios.